Alexis;

 being struck with the graceful and uncommon Mien of the amiable Alexis, and

-willfully gazing upon him, cries out, You are certainly Alexis! my dear distressed Alexis!
+willfully gazing upon him, cries out, You

-Alexis, both surprised and pleased, answered, from your Looks I can easily
+surprised and pleased, answered, from your Looks I can easily imagine you to be

-imagine you to be one of the honest Shepherds; but pray what are you?
-“I am Constantius,
+one of the honest Shepherds; but pray what are you?
+“I am Constantius, answered

-I will run every Risk for my dear Alexis”.”Well, then, says the magnanimous Wanderer, I am Alexis,
+run every Risk for my dear Alexis”.”Well, then, says the magnanimous Wanderer, I am Alexis,

-and am exceedingly happy
+and am exceedingly happy in this seasonable Interview; but

-in this seasonable Interview; but pray to what Place will you direct me?”
-“To the hospitable Hut of honest
+what Place will you direct me?”
+“To the hospitable Hut of honest old Nestor,

-old Nestor, (replies he)
+(replies he)

 He is the trusty Friend whom I want to see (says Alexis) and let us lose no Time.”
-“Though the Journey be no less than twenty four
+“Though the Journey be no less than twenty four Miles (replies Constantius)

-Hills till Sunset, and then we can advance with greater Safety, as the several
+we must saunter in the Hills till Sunset, and then we can advance

-Parties that are in search of you, will be gone to Rest.”
-Alexis agreed
+with greater Safety, as the several Parties that are in search of you, will be

-to his Advice, and upon the Approach of Night they set out.
-They had not gone
+gone to Rest.”
+Alexis agreed to his Advice, and upon the Approach of

-far, till Constantius found himself very much put to it to keep up with
+very much put to it to keep up with his hardy Companion, so quick was his Pace,

-his hardy Companion, so quick was his Pace, though still carrying his Provisions on his Back; and he
+though still carrying his Provisions on his Back; and he

 declared, that two or three Days of such Exercise would quite destroy him.
 Several